 Individuals wishing to use the BPC are encouraged to contact Dr. Craig Weiss during the design stage of the project.

 The selection of animal strain, age and gender should be considered carefully.
 Contact Dr. Weiss to discuss selections.
 For a discussion of gender differences affecting research with humans see: http://www.womenshealth.northwestern.edu/research

-The BPC has multiple assays in the same room and even multiple assays in the same chamber.
+On-line reservation calendar: The BPC has multiple assays in the same room and even multiple assays in the same chamber.
 This arrangement maximizes flexibility and efficiency within our limited space, but it precludes the use of an on-line reservation calendar.
-Scheduling is done by emailing either Dr. Weiss (email@example.com) or Mary Kando (Mary.Kando@northwestern.edu).
+Scheduling is done by emailing either Mary Kando (Mary.Kando@northwestern.edu) or Dr. Weiss (email@example.com).

 The Core is an integral component of Northwestern University’s Comprehensive Transplant Center (NUCTC) and has served all interested investigators in the NU community for more than 15 years with a wide variety of complex surgical procedures in rats and mice that may otherwise be difficult or time-consuming for those investigators without specialized skills, personnel and proper equipment.
 The core facility is dedicated to assist investigators with a central resource for creating murine models of tissue and organ transplantation that provide valuable and unique research opportunities for translational research from animal studies to human diseases.